 Close the livewell thru-hull ball valve whenever livewell is not in use to prevent water from entering the livewell while the boat is cruising.
-The livewell pump is equipped with a sea strainer on the intake side of the pump located in the aft bilge.
+The livewell pump on center console models is equipped with a sea strainer on the intake side of the pump located in the aft bilge.
 Check it frequently and clean as necessary.